bloops/bloops.github.io/_posts/2018-06-17-stacking-boxes.markdown

 Putting it all together
 -----------------------

-Armed with our observations, we can now come up with an efficient algorithm to find the maximum stack.
+We can now come up with an efficient algorithm to find the maximum stack.
 After constructing the graph, we proceed as follows:

  * As long as numbers have degree 1, we can include them in the solution and delete its